Office of the Superintendent of Financial Institutions

 It is recognized that Appointed Actuaries calculate the amounts of the PfADs using different methodologies.
 The following are some examples of differences, each requiring disclosure:

 All such methods are acceptable for purposes of reporting in the AAR.
 OSFI expects there to be comparability in the calculation method by year.

 The Appointed Actuary should disclose the order in which the PfADs were calculated.
-If this varies by product line, this should be noted in the summary section of the AAR, and the details of the calculation method disclosed in the detailed product sections of this report.
+If this varies by product line, this should be noted in the summary section of the AAR, and the details of the calculation method should be disclosed in the detailed product sections of this report.
 If the order of calculation has changed from the prior year for any product line, the rationale of the change should be noted in the summary section of this report.